SoMa-Project/vision/README.md

 <img src="readme_/Example1_rgb.png?raw=true" height="300" /> <img src="readme_/Example1_Rviz.png?raw=true" height="300" />

 The image on the right shows the depth point cloud, the detected wall/table polygons and the detected closest object centroid in RVIZ.
+The bag file of this scene can be found here: /nas/Videos/Vision/vision_example.bag.

 Launch camera or play bag file
 * Plug in a rgb-d camera or download and launch the example .bag file.